FridaWikell/greenthumb-front/README.md

 ## Features to be Added

 Several features can be added in the future.
+Some of them are listed below.

 | Feature | Explanation and benefits |
 | ---------- | ------------- |